Sparkles-Qemu/qemu_systemc_with_cnn_processor/README.info.md

 ![Init/target socket](/Init_target%20socket.png)

-## VIRTUAL BUS USED BY THE COSIMULATION

-The iconnect bus is a virtual bus in the SystemC side that is in charge of sending data to the virtual devices(Modules) connected to it.

-The virtual bus is capable of supporting master and slave devices.
-Without going into formal denefinitions, the best way to differentiate between master and slaves is that slaves only have a target socket while masters have a target socket and an initiator socket.
-A master is able to both repond to events but at the same time, it is able to start events.

 ## ADDING YOUR OWN MODULES

 This is a straight foward process.
-All you need to do is connect the target socket from the SystemC module to the virtual bus with the function XXX.
-This function is used to the map the module to a virtual address that can be writen/read to/from the QEMU side.
+All you need to do is connect the target socket from the SystemC module to the virtual bus with the function memmap().
+This function is used to map the module to a virtual address that can be writen/read to/from the QEMU side.

+# Example from Xilinx co-simulation:

+bus.memmap(0xa0000000ULL, 0x100 - 1,
+				ADDRMODE_RELATIVE, -1, debug.socket);

+In this example the virtual bus is named "bus" and the user maps a SystemC module named debug.
+The memmap function takes care of mapping the target socket from the debug device(debug.socket) to the virtual address 0xa0000000ULL.
+The second parameter, 0x100 - 1, is used to describe the size of each transaction that this module can handle.
+The third parameter is the mode of the device.
+Xilinx recommends always using RELATIVE mode.
+The fourth parameter tells the memmap function if you want to bind the target socket to a specific initiator socket within the virtual bus.
+In most cases, you will end up using -1 because you do not really care to which initiator socket the target socket is binded to; you only care that the target gets binded.

 In order to communicate with the systemc modules from the QEMU side, you need to mmap to /dev/mem to write/read to the virtual address.
 From the QEMU side the virtual address that the module was mapped to is treated as a physical address.
 From a user application, the user can directly memcpy to this address.

+TODO: Insert code snippets both from user application and systemC side
 ## COMPONENTS THAT YOU PLACE A BLACKBOX

  - Driver that takes care of sending payloads to the SytemC side( This was my biggest time waster)